 LME Week recap: what a difference a year makes

 At this year's LME Week, the tone was generally positive across all commodities and the view is that the good times are "a coming".
-Julian Kettle, Vice Chairman of Metals & Mining and Rory Townsend, Research Analyst for our Institutional Investor Service, discuss highlights and learnings from LME Week.
+Julian Kettle, Vice Chairman of Metals & Mining and Rory Townsend, Research Analyst, discuss highlights and learnings from LME Week.

 Highs and lows from LME Week